HOW TO BUILD A LIFESIZE WHALE

-Once the crucible is glowing orange, the foundry is hot enough to melt aluminium.
+Once the crucible is glowing orange, the foundry is hot enough.

-Now our crucible of molten aluminium is to temperature, and our greensand mould ready, we pour the molten metal into the sand box to fill the cavity to produce one of the 100 panels required to make the skin exterior of our whale.
+Now our crucible of molten bronze is to temperature, and our resin sand mould ready, we pour the molten metal into the sand box to fill the cavity and produce one of the 100 panels required to make the skin exterior of our whale.
 This is our positive mould.

 We repeat this process 100 times per whale, 700 times in total until we have our seven whales cast and ready to assemble.

-Each part is numbered, has its place and is carefully fitted together over a pre-made skeleton for each whale.
+Each part is numbered, has its place and is to be carefully fitted together over a pre-made stainless-steel skeleton for each whale.

-This skeleton consisting of a spinal pole made from metal, with radiating spokes emitting, which represents the dynamic shape and proportions of each individual whale.
+The skeleton or armature consisting of a spinal pole, with radiating spokes emitting, which represents the dynamic shape and proportions of each individual whale.

 It looks a bit like a lot of bicycle wheels threaded down a pole, each wheel getting smaller as we get closer to the tail.